tholden/dynareOBC/README.md

 Requirements (to be installed and added to your Matlab path):
  * Matlab version R2013a or later, or a fully compatible clone.
 Note that while DynareOBC should work on all platforms, it has been most heavily tested on 64-bit Windows, so if possible we suggest you use this platform.
- * The MATLAB Optimization toolbox, or an alternative non-linear minimisation routine, unless the `NoStatisticalCubature` option is set.
-(To use an alternative routine, you must set `dynareOBC.FMinFunctor`.)
  * dynare, version 4.4 or later, from: http://www.dynare.org/download/dynare-stable

 Recommended additional installations:
  * MATLAB R2015a or later.
  * The MATLAB Parallel toolbox, or a fully compatible clone.
- * The MATLAB Optimization toolbox, or a fully compatible clone.
+ * The MATLAB Optimization toolbox, or an alternative non-linear least squares routine, which is required for the experimental
+   `global` option.
+(To use an alternative routine, you must set `dynareOBC.FSolveFunctor`.)
  * A working compiler for MEX which is supported by MATLAB Coder, ideally supporting OpenMP.
 On Windows, a free compiler meeting these requirements is available from: https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx .
 Alternatively, on Windows, with MATLAB r2015b, another free compiler meeting these requirements (which uses much less disk space) is available